YOUR GIFT MATTERS

 But now, with coronovirus and the need for safe distancing, the Library's physical doors are closed.
 And in LA County, more people are unemployed than at any time since the Great Depression in the 1930s.

 Your Library is meeting the need - creatively and effectively.
 With Laptop & Hotspot Loans - you can checkout a chromebook and an internet hotspot, just like a library book.
-Plus, a six-week virtual employment assistance program offers job seekers online classes - including personalized resume reviews and interview preparation from a Job Coach, skills building for career opportunities in the new work landscape - and access to mental health, educational, and other employment resources, including a virtual job fair.
+Plus, Work Ready - a six-week virtual employment assistance program - offers job seekers online classes - including personalized resume reviews and interview preparation from a Job Coach, skills building for career opportunities in the new work landscape - and access to mental health, educational, and other employment resources, including a virtual job fair.

 Your generous donation will give a job seeker the tools to succeed.